ethanlq/SCMA-codebook/README.md

 4. "Good Multidimensioanl constellation" contains our newly design MD constellations in the paper ''Designing Enhanced Multi-dimensional
 Constellations for Code-Domain NOMA‘’ (published in WCL)

 5. "CODEBOOK-COLLECTIONS"  is the codebook set of existing works.
-Will be updated in an organized way after submite the topic 6.

 6. ''NC-SCMA'': the designed codebook for the paper " A Novel Non-Coherent SCMA with Massive MIMO" (published in WCL)

+7. SCMA-Platform:   To be upload soon.